Project Stories As an interdisciplinary artist I create new stories from old, using material found in filing cabinets, drawers and envelopes.

 Wednesday Notes 2014

 The 'Wednesday Notes' installation was made up of painted ricepaper scrolls, and a series of monoprints centred on the repeated motifs made by women at a Bury care home.
 Enmeshed with motifs repeated from the artist's sketchbooks over 10 years, the installation bore witness to the working process of the interconnected relationships built up with the women at the care home.
 Together we created a 'Museum of Us' that led the way to the making of the pop up installation in Bury town centre.

 Lace and Longing 2012

-'Cornerworks' was a temporary installation of 180 laser prints at The Chapman Gallery, University of Salford, individually glued to the gallery wall for two weeks.
+A temporary installation, 'Cornerworks' was constructed out of 180 laser prints at The Chapman Gallery, University of Salford.
+Each print was glued in a specific position to the gallery wall so that the work read as form of text.
+After two weeks it was deliberately peeled off with water and steamer, recalling the destruction of memories after trauma or time.
 It was made after a forensic examination of a faded family album, where the dark corners and edges of interwar photographs are recoloured and reimagined to suggest profound absences and losses.
-The suggestion of wallpaper references my great grandfather's family business in Germany, and the Langhammer wallpaper collection in Chemnitz.
+The suggestion of wallpaper references the family business in Germany, and the Langhammer wallpaper collection in Chemnitz.

-Made on the steps of the Bundestag, the flag dances to the simple tune of a Yiddish lullaby.
+'Flag' was made on the steps of the Bundestag during my first visit to Berlin.
+The flag dances in the wind to the simple tune of a Yiddish lullaby.

 Apfel Strudel 2002

-This series of A6 photographs was made as a text for the cafe wall at Cornerhouse, Manchester.
-They formed part of an exhibition "Conversations on the Subject of Feminism'.
+The series of A6 photographs that makes up 'Apfel Strudel' was made as a text for the cafe wall at Cornerhouse, Manchester.
+It formed part of an exhibition 'Conversations on the Subject of Feminism'.
 This piece is a celebration of a strong maternal bond; the sharing of stories during the peeling and wrapping of fruit.